geosolutions-it/MapStore2/docs/developer-guide/writing-epics.md

  *a function that returns a stream of redux actions to emit.*

-A simple epic in mapstore can be this:
+A simple epic in mapstore can be this one:

 ```javascript
 const fetchUserEpic = (action$, store) => action$